ramiror/spanglish/README.md

 Make yourself charge | Take the responsibility
 Trout | Not legit
 I glue it a look | I check it
+They have the t-shirt put | They are committed

 ## English -> Spanish